clojurists-together/clojuriststogether.org/content/news/2020/summer-of-bugs-update-2020.md

 ## cljc.java-time

-Hello, this is a heads up that I am planning to drop the npm/foreign-lib dependencies (npm library ‘js-joda’ & related) from https://github.com/henryw374/cljc.java-time 8.
+I am planning to drop the npm/foreign-lib dependencies (npm library ‘js-joda’ & related) from https://github.com/henryw374/cljc.java-time 8.

 Doing this should mean that other Clojure(Script) libraries which make any use of dates and times could now depend on cljc.java-time library because: